mruby/mruby/doc/mrbgems/README.md

 ## Ruby Extension

 mruby can be extended with pure Ruby.
-It is possible to override existing classes or add new ones in this way.
+It is possible to override existing or add new ones in this way.
 Put all Ruby files into the *mrblib* folder.
-At the moment only one directory layer is supported.
-So don't use a deeper structure for now!

-The *Makefile* is not used for building a Ruby extension.
-But you still should maintain this file so that during the build process the progress can be visualized.
-If you want to do additional things during the build process of your Ruby extension you can use the *Makefile* too.
+The *Makefile* is used for building a Ruby extension.
+You should  define define *GEM* (GEM name) and *GEM_RB_FILES* (all Ruby files).

+### Pre-Conditions

+mrbgems will automatically call the *gem-all* make target of your GEM.

+mrbgems will also use the *gem-clean* make target to clean up your GEM.
+Implement this target with the necessary rules!

 ### Example